WPManageNinja/paymattic-docs/docs/global-settings/how-to-add-user-dashboard-module-in-paymattic.md

 category: "Global Settings"
 ---

+# How to Add User Dashboard Module in Paymattic?

 [Paymattic](https://paymattic.com/)'s User Dashboard allows customers to manage their payments and view submission history directly from WordPress.
 This guide explains how to set up and configure the User Dashboard.

 :::warning